cmarshall93/Shell-Scripts/README.md

 Shell-Scripts
 =============

-A bunch of random shell scripts
+A bunch of random shell scripts.Most of them do nothing.